SwiftGL/swiftgl.github.io/learn/01-coordinates.md

  2. The next step is to transform the local coordinates to world-space coordinates which are coordinates in respect of a larger world.
 These coordinates are relative to a global origin of the world, together with many other objects also placed relative to the world's origin.
  3. Next we transform the world coordinates to view-space coordinates in such a way that each coordinate is as seen from the camera or viewer's point of view.
  4. After the coordinates are in view space we want to project them to clip coordinates.
 Clip coordinates are processed to the -1.0 and 1.0 range and determine which vertices will end up on the screen.
- 5. And lastly we transform the clip coordinates to screen coordinates in a process we call viewport transform that transforms the coordinates from -1.0 and 1.0 to the coordinate range defined by glViewport.
+ 5. And lastly we transform the clip coordinates to screen coordinates in a process we call <span><mark>viewport transform</mark></span> that transforms the coordinates from -1.0 and 1.0 to the coordinate range defined by `glViewport`.
 The resulting coordinates are then sent to the rasterizer to turn them into fragments.

 You probably got a slight idea what each individual space is used for.
 The reason we're transforming our vertices into all these different spaces is that some operations make more sense or are easier to use in certain coordinate systems.
 For example, when modifying your object it makes most sense to do this in local space, while calculating certain operations on the object with respect to the position of other objects makes most sense in world coordinates and so on.
 If we want, we could define one transformation matrix that goes from local space to clip space all in one go, but that leaves us with less flexibility.